JamieVic/taskmaster/README.md

 ## Features

 - Add and remove tasks
+- Edit tasks and task heading
 - Clear all tasks function
+- Filter tasks by keywords
 - Local storage

 ## How To Use

-Type your task into the text input at the top and press Enter or the blue Plus button to add a task.
-To clear the task list, press the red Clear button at the top of the list.
-To mark a completed task, click the green check next to the corresponding task.
-To remove a single task, click the red cross next to the corresponding task.
+Add a task by typing it in the Task field and clicking the plus button or pressing Enter on the keyboard.

+Once you complete a task, click the green tick icon to indicate it's completed.

+If a task was incorrectly entered, you can double-click it to edit or click the red cross next to the task to delete it.

+To change the task list heading, click it and type in the new heading.
+Once you've typed in the new heading, hit Enter on the keyboard to save it.